blackgirl/vjsc/README.md

 <div>
 ```

-Include the scripts from the libs folder to at the bottom of your layout file or use cdns.
+Include the scripts from the libs folder at the bottom of your layout file or use cdns.
-And then include `search.js`
+After them include `search.js`

 ```html
 <script type="text/javascript" src="..."></script>